Soft Maximin Estimation for Heterogeneous Data: Computational properties

-is unbounded.
-The following result shows, on the other hand, that for soft maximin estimation with identical $X_g$-matrices across the groups, $\nabla l_\zeta$ is, in fact, Lipschitz continuous.
-The proof is in the appendix. \begin{thm_cor} Let $h_g =-\hat{V}_g, g\in\{1,\ldots,G\}$, with identical $n\times p$ design matrix $X$ across all $G$ groups.
-Then $\nabla l_\zeta^2$ is bounded by
+The following result shows, on the other hand, that for soft maximin estimation with identical $\bs X_g$-matrices across the groups, $\nabla l_\zeta$ is, in fact, Lipschitz continuous.
+The proof is in the appendix. \begin{thm_cor} For each $g\in\{1,\ldots,G\}$ let $\bs X_g=\bs X$ be a $m\times p$ matrix, $ \bs Y_g $ a $m\times 1$ vector and the group divergence given by